Rattray Marsh Conservation Area: Plants

 Several of the biogeographic influences such as the marsh’s proximity to the limits of Carolinian Zone, its proximity to the Lake Ontario, its southerly temperate nature, and its cool acidic northerly nature all determine the native flora of Rattray marsh.
 This diversity of climate and conditions creates an environment for a variety of significant plant species.
 There are 428 species of plants recorded at Rattray Marsh according to Credit Valley Conservation.
 Among the plants found in Rattray Marsh there are trees such as Yellow Birch, Red Oaks, White Pine, as well as plants such as Horsetail, Cattails, wild Grapevine, Jewelweed, Goldenrod, Staghorn Sumac, Queen Anne’s lace and many wildflowers such as Asters and Trillium, Ontario’s provincial flower.

 Emerald Ash Borer invasion

 In 2008, the Emerald Ash Borer, an invasive insect that is known to kill Ash trees native to North America was identified in the city of Mississauga.
 This invasion of Ash Borer destroyed many species of Ash trees in the area including those at Rattray Marsh.
-Some of the of dead ash trees impacted by emerald ash borer were cut down for the safety of wildlife, visitors and staff.
+Some of the dead ash trees impacted by emerald ash borer were cut down for the safety of wildlife, visitors and staff.
 Downed logs are placed in various locations to provide habitat for wildlife.

 A number of native trees and shrubs were planted in place by Credit Valley Conservation.
 The remaining ash trees were injected with an environmentally safe bio-insecticide treatment to prevent them from getting infected with emerald ash borer.